peberg/fem-pipe/README.md

 ## Example 2: 3D electrostatic potential
 [[source](https://github.com/peberg/fem-pipe/blob/master/pipe_3D_electrostatic.ipynb)].

-Electrostatic potential resulting from electric current flow in pipeline wall (current electrodes locate towards the nearest model face)
+Electrostatic potential resulting from electric current flow in pipeline wall (current electrodes locate towards the nearest model face).
+It might be interesting to note that the problem of thermal conduction would be handled with the exact same partial differential equation.

 Mesh             |  Electrostatic potential :-------------------------:|:-------------------------: